tmm35/Security-Scripts/README.md

 I typically build these out in a private repository while I test them, once I feel they are complete enough, I'll move them here.
 ## Intended audience

-Most of these are written for **blue teams / defenders** auditing their own environment — finding misconfigurations so you can fix them, not exploit them.
+Most of these are written for **blue teams / defenders** auditing their own environment, finding misconfigurations so you can fix them, not exploit them.
 Check each script's own header/section below for its specific intent; a few may be general-purpose and have nothing to do with security at all.

+I try to ensure each script has a usage output and some comments describing what the general purpose is at the top, but I may accidentally leave that out.
+If I do, sorry about that (you can ask AI what it is doing).

 ## Use responsibly